helloyoucan/vue-img/README.md

-对img标签进行一层封装，主要有三个特点
+Img tag for a layer of packaging, there are three main characteristics

-> 懒加载
+> Lazy loading
 >
-> 图片的loading状态
+> The loading status of the image
 >
-> 加载失败后的处理
+> Handling after load failure